Inflammatory Bowel Disease

 Delayed growth and maturation, particularly with Crohn’s disease

-It is currently believed that IBD occurs in individuals as a result of genetic and environmental factors.
+It is currently believed that there is not one single cause of IBD.
+Rather, it occurs in individuals as a result of multiple factors such as genetics, overactive immune system, abnormal microbiome, and environmental factors.
 For unknown reasons, the immune system becomes abnormally active against the individual’s own system.
-It targets not only the intestine, but sometimes other organs such as the skin, the eyes or the liver.
+It targets not only the intestine, but sometimes other organs such as the skin, joints, eyes, or the liver.

-The aim of treatment is to decrease the inflammation causing damage to the intestines.
-Even though a medical cure is not yet possible, control of symptoms can be very effective in most patients.
+The aim of treatment is to heal the intestines and confirm this on repeat endoscopy.
+Even though a medical cure is not yet possible, control of symptoms and disease can be very effective in majority of patients.
 The number of medications available continues to increase and new treatments can be expected in the future.
 The most common medications used to treat IBD are:

-ASA anti-inflammatory drugs such as Asacol®, Azulfidine®, Colazol®, and Pentasa®
+- ASA anti-inflammatory drugs such as Asacol®, Azulfidine®, Colazol®, Pentasa®, Rowasa® and Lialda®

 Is Surgery an Option to Treat Crohn's Disease?

-Because there is a high risk of recurrence after surgery, this option is reserved for complications such as an obstruction from a narrowed area of the intestine, chronic pain, bleeding, or when using all other medicine does not work.
+Because there is a high risk of recurrence after surgery, this option is reserved for complications such as an obstruction from a narrowed area of the intestine, fistulizing disease, abscesses, chronic pain, bleeding, or when using all other medicine does not work.